City of Grants Pass v. Johnson (Amicus)

 Case Description

 City of Grants Pass v.
 Johnson is a case about the criminalization of poverty.
-The Supreme Court will decide whether people experiencing involuntary homelessness in a city with no safe, available shelter beds can be punished with fines, fees, and criminal penalties if they sleep in public areas with rudimentary protection from the elements such as pillows and blankets—the unavoidable consequence of being without a home.
+The Supreme Court has decided whether people experiencing involuntary homelessness in a city with no safe, available shelter beds can be punished with fines, fees, and criminal penalties if they sleep in public areas with rudimentary protection from the elements such as pillows and blankets—the unavoidable consequence of being without a home.
 The Center for Constitutional Rights, along with 45 other organizations working to end discrimination against LGBTQI+ people and support these communities' basic needs, filed a brief of amici curiae arguing that municipal ordinances punishing people for sleeping in public areas when shelter beds are unavailable violate the Eighth Amendment ban on cruel and unusual punishment, and have a disproportionate impact on LGBTQI+ people, who already experience elevated rates of homelessness due to discrimination and marginalization.

 Case Timeline